google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 {% includecode content_path="web/fundamentals/design-and-ui/media/_code/sizes.html" region_tag="picture" adjust_indentation="auto" %}
 </pre>

-The above example renders an image that is half of the viewport width (`sizes="50vw"`), and depending on the width of the browser and its device pixel ratio, allowing the browser to choose the correct image regardless of how large the browser window is.
+The above example renders an image that is half the viewport width (`sizes="50vw"`), and depending on the width of the browser and its device pixel ratio, allows the browser to choose the correct image regardless of how large the browser window is.
 For example, the table below shows which image the browser would choose:

 <table class="">